yazin/flowerstand/README.md

 - MySQL
 - [TypeORM](https://typeorm.io/)

-### Server-side
+### Serverside

 - [OvernightJs](https://github.com/seanpmaxwell/overnight)
 - Express
 - Node
 - TypeScript

-### Front-end
+### Frontend

 - Vue.js
 - Vuetify
 - TypeScript

-Front-end may not working correctly on some old browsers.
+Frontend may not working correctly on some old browsers.
 I have no plan to support them.
 For Windows user, let's uninstall IE11 and upgrade Edge to Chromium edition for better world.

 ### Image Processing